mbeaudru/modern-js-cheatsheet/README.md

 When you do an *Ajax request* the response is not synchronous because you want a resource that takes some time to come.
 It even may never come if the resource you have requested is unavailable for some reason (404).

-To handle that kind of situations, ES2015 has given us *promises*.
+To handle that kind of situation, ES2015 has given us *promises*.
 Promises can have three different states:

 - Pending
 - Fulfilled